Health And Safety

 Step 5: Sign, Date, Communicate

 The top person signs.
-Practically speaking, talk about it in team meetings.
+Worth adding: post it on noticeboards.
+In real terms, include it in induction.
+Talk about it in team meetings.
+So naturally, put it on the intranet.
 Distribute it — physically and digitally.
-Post it on noticeboards.
-Which means put it on the intranet.
 Date it.
-Include it in induction.
 If a new starter can't find it in three clicks or three steps, it's not communicated.

 Step 6: Review Annually (At Minimum)

 Set a calendar reminder.
 Review after: serious incidents, near misses, enforcement action, significant changes (new site, new process, new legislation), or annually — whichever comes first.
-Think about it: record the review.
-Also, note what changed.
+And record the review.
+Note what changed.
 Re-sign if material changes.

 Common Mistakes / What Most People Get Wrong